-On this page you can read what has been said and written about Adaptation Practice in newspaper feature articles, in books, in peer-reviewed journals and students’ testimonials.
+On this page you can read what has been said and written about Adaptation Practice in feature articles in newspapers, chapters in books, a study in a peer-reviewed journal and Ap students’ testimonials.

 ‘Train your mind to fight depression‘ by Anjana Ahuja